biomassive-salesforce/node-visualforce/README.md

 ```

 ####Undeploy
-In the case you want to undeploy all the site or some specific pages you can use the "undeploy" grunt task, it will remove the pages and staticresources specified in the options of the task:
+running the command 'grunt undeploy' removes all the pages and staticresources specified in the options of the task:
 ```js
 grunt.initConfig({
   undeploy: {